-Georgia Southwestern State University will give college credits to a student who scores well on end-of- course assessments for the International Baccalaureate (IB) Diploma Program.
+Georgia Southwestern State University will give college credits to a student who scores well on end-of-courseassessments for the International Baccalaureate (IB) Diploma Program.
 The credits allow USG freshmen to receive course credit for selected basic college courses and advanced level courses.
 High assessment scores on IB courses are a strong indicator of academic performance beyond that expected of typical high-school students.
-There are three levels of the program - primary years, middle years, and the diploma program for 16-19 year- olds.
+There are three levels of the program - primary years, middle years, and the diploma program for 16-19 year-olds.
 Students who complete the IB diploma program can receive up to 24 hours of college credit.
 The amount of college credit awarded will vary among the USG's colleges and universities, depending upon each institution's course offerings.
-Additional information about International Baccalaureate credits may be obtained <a href="https://example.com/here-en/limits/be-en/limits-en
+Additional information about International Baccalaureate credits may be obtained here-end/4.